Career Timeline of Tammy Duckworth: Major Achievements and Milestones

 On February 3, 2009, President Barack Obama nominated Tammy Duckworth to be the Assistant Secretary of Public and Intergovernmental Affairs for the United States Department of Veterans Affairs (VA).

-June 2011: Resigned as Assistant Secretary of Public and Intergovernmental Affairs
+June 2011: Resigned as Assistant Secretary

-July 2011: Launched Campaign for Congress
+July 2011: Launched campaign for Illinois's 8th congressional district

 In July 2011, Tammy Duckworth launched her campaign to run in 2012 for Illinois's 8th congressional district.

-March 20, 2012: Defeated Raja Krishnamoorthi for Democratic nomination
+March 20, 2012: Won Democratic nomination

 November 6, 2012: Elected to Congress

-2012: Campaign for U.S. House of Representatives
+2012: Campaign for the U.S. House of Representatives

 In 2012, Tammy Duckworth launched her campaign for the U.S. House of Representatives in Illinois's 8th congressional district.

-January 3, 2013: Sworn into office
+January 3, 2013: Sworn into Office

 On January 3, 2013, Tammy Duckworth was sworn into office as a U.S. Representative.

-April 3, 2013: Returned portion of salary
+April 3, 2013: Returned part of congressional salary

 On April 3, 2013, Tammy Duckworth publicly returned 8.4% of her congressional salary for that month to the United States Department of Treasury in solidarity with furloughed government workers.